 The town of Parker is located near the CRIT Reservation and is the county seat of La Paz County, Arizona.
 The CRIT Reservation was established in 1865 for all Native Americans living along the river, which included Mojave, Chemehuevi, Navajo, and Hopi peoples.
 Assisted by the construction of the Grant-Dent Canal, agriculture was started on the reservation soon after.
 Early agricultural attempts were generally unsuccessful due to engineering and environmental challenges, and the area primarily remained a railroad stop into the 1940s when the agricultural industry began to flourish.
 The town of Parker was situated along the railroad line in 1909 and, by the 1950s, had emerged as a center for agricultural service and shipping.
-Today, the CRIT reservation is a key agricultural area in the region.
-The town of Parker is a home to the BlueWater Resort and Casino (on the CRIT reservation), which includes 200 rooms and a 160-dock marina (Town of Parker 2009).
+Today, Parker is a home to the

+BlueWater Resort and Casino (on the CRIT reservation), which includes 200 rooms and a 160-dock marina (Town of Parker 2009).